Loft Conversion Builders in Putney (SW15)

 Frequently Asked Questions

-Semi-detached properties share only one party wall (with the adjoining neighbour), so the process is simpler than on mid-terrace properties needing notices on both sides.
+- Semi-detached properties share only one party wall (with the adjoining neighbour), so the process is simpler than on mid-terrace properties needing notices on both sides.
 The Party Wall Act 1996 still applies whenever structural work affects the party wall — virtually all loft conversions hit this trigger.
 Notice must be served on the adjoining owner at least two months before work starts.
-Surveyor fees are £750-£1,500 if the neighbour dissents.
+If the neighbour dissents, a surveyor is appointed to agree the award.
 We serve notices early in every project to keep the schedule on track.

-Three reasons.
+- Three reasons.
 First, accuracy: we know the SW15 stock — the complex roof structures on detached Edwardians around Putney Heath, the simpler hipped roofs on semis, the standard Victorian terraces near Putney High Street.
 Second, full accreditation: NICEIC electrical (BS 7671), structural engineer calculations included, fire safety to Building Regulations Part B, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including the more complex structural engineering on mansard conversions.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Putney Loft Conversions